wentelteefje/parity-scale-codec-page/content/docs/encode.md

 $$ 1 = m - 4 = 0b000001 \Longrightarrow 0b000001{\color{red}11} = 7. $$
 Altogether, the compact encoding $\text{Enc}\_{\text{SC}}^{\text{Comp}}(n)$ is given by the byte array:
 $$\text{[0x07, 0x00, 0x00, 0x00, 0x00, 0x01]}.$$

+Note: The rationale behind storing $m-4$, rather than $m$ directly, lies in maximizing the efficiency of the available six bits, given that these bits set the limit for the size of integers we can compact encode.
+The smallest integer in big-integer mode, $2^{30}$, has a LE encoding that consists of $4$ bytes.
+Encoding this as $0b000010{\color{red}11}$ would inefficiently utilize the available space.
+By choosing to encode $m - 4$ instead, the first six bits can accommodate a length of $63 + 4$.
+This approach allows for the encoding of integers up to $2^{(63+4)8} - 1 = 2^{536} - 1$.
 ```rust
 use parity_scale_codec::{Encode, HasCompact};
 use parity_scale_codec_derive::Encode;